 My site serves as a self-service portal for my clients.
 Clients can retrieve lost passwords for their eLearning suites, get technical support for live webinars, reserve a date for a keynote session, review my calendar, and get answers to frequently asked questions.
 My Online Assistant can place a hold on dates for Meeting Planners who are planning a meeting and even help clients execute agreements.
 This self-service allows my clients and visitors to get immediate help and it frees me because I don’t have to handle calls and emails for simple inquiries.

 2. Make it Easy for Clients to Work with Me

 My primary customer is the Meeting Planner who has booked me to deliver a keynote or a customer service training session.
 My website puts everything meeting planners need right at their fingertips.
 Meeting Planners can download my A/V requirements, print out my introduction, get details on my handouts, retrieve my bio for their brochures, download my high-resolution photos and learn how to arrange the room for my presentation right from my website.
 Meeting planners have often complimented my online tools, citing ease and quickness of use.

 3. Customer Service Training Registration

 Smart small and mid-size businesses use their websites as more than an online brochure.
-Optimize your website for client self service.
-When you do, you’ll give your customers an even better online experience and you’ll be blessed with more freedom.
-Explore my website for creative ideas on client self service.
+Optimize your site for client self-service.
+When you do, you’ll give your customers an even better online experience, and you’ll be blessed with more freedom.
+Explore my website for creative ideas on client self-service.